baytelman/fullstack-interview/README.md

 # Goodtalk • Interview • Letters game!

+We ask you to read this file completely before you code a single line.
+There is a Q&A and an example section at the end of the file, which may help you to complete this challenge faster.

 ## Create a React JS or React Native app

 - Choose whatever would be easier/faster for you – React JS or React-Native.